rschmitt/dynamic-object/README.md

 * There is currently no way to distinguish between an explicit null value and a missing entry.
 It is not at all clear that exposing this distinction would be a good idea.
 * Since unboxed primitives cannot be null, any attempt to dereference an unboxed primitive field whose underlying value is null or missing will result in a `NullPointerException`.

-## TODOs

-dynamic-object is currently in beta, and the API is still subject to change.
-There are a number of outstanding design questions and implementation tasks, such as:

-* **Instance initialization.** Currently, `DynamicObjects` created through calls to `newInstance` are completely blank; all fields are missing by default, rather than explicitly null.
-This is different from the behavior of `defrecord`, which will initialize all fields to `nil` if an empty map is passed to the constructor, and which will also initialize missing fields to `nil` upon deserialization.
-* **Symbols.** The Edn format specification also calls out symbols, which "are used to represent identifiers, and should map to something other than strings, if possible."
-How to expose symbols to Java code, or whether to do so at all, is a problem that is going to require some [hammock time](http://www.youtube.com/watch?v=f84n5oFoZBc).
-* **[`data.generators`](https://github.com/clojure/data.generators) support.** `DynamicObject` instances could be randomly generated for use as test data, which would facilitate generative testing in the style of [test.check](https://github.com/clojure/test.check) and [QuickCheck](http://www.haskell.org/haskellwiki/Introduction_to_QuickCheck2).
-* **Datomic integration.** Datomic can be used from Java, but doing so requires the use of raw `Collection` types.
-There are worse things in life, such as ORM libraries, but maybe this situation could be improved upon.

 ## Developing

 dynamic-object should work out-of-the-box with [IntelliJ 14](http://www.jetbrains.com/idea/download/).
 The Community Edition is sufficient.
 You'll need [JDK8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed and configured as an SDK within IntelliJ.
 You will also need the Maven plugin for dependency resolution; this is generally included by default.